svilupp/awesome-generative-ai-meets-julia-language/README.md

 **Generative AI - Previous Generation**

 - [GenerativeModels.jl](https://github.com/aicenter/GenerativeModels.jl) - Useful library to train more traditional generative models like VAEs.
 It's built on top of Flux.jl.

+### Must-Know Python Projects

+Python is on the leading edge of the generative AI revolution.
+Fortunately, we have [PythonCall.jl](https://github.com/JuliaPy/PythonCall.jl) allowing us to easily call all the below Python packages.

+- [HuggingFace Transformers](https://huggingface.co/docs/transformers/index) - The most popular library for accessing LLMs and other models.
+It can be mostly used via Transformers.jl (see above).
+- [LangChain](https://github.com/langchain-ai/langchain) - The best option for building applications on top of LLMs (eg, Chains, Agents).
+It has a lot of adapters for common models, databases, and other services.
+- [Llama Index](https://github.com/run-llama/llama_index) - Similar to LangChain but with a focus on data-centered applications like RAG.
+- [Instructor](https://github.com/jxnl/instructor) - Simple yet powerful structured extraction framework on top of OpenAI API.
+Excellent to understand the power of function calling API together with Pydantic.
+- [Marvin](https://github.com/prefecthq/marvin) - Powerful building blocks to quickly build AI applications and expose them via a production-ready API.

 ## Other Awesome Lists